203 Southpointe Ct, Murfreesboro, TN

 Which should you choose?

-Choose granite for bold, granular movement, the widest color range, and a generally lower price.
-Choose quartzite for the marble look, slightly higher hardness, and a lighter, more luminous aesthetic — accepting a somewhat higher cost.
-Both are excellent natural stones.
+Choose granite for bold, granular movement, the widest color range, slightly better stain and scratch resistance, and a generally lower price — it is the value king for high-traffic kitchens.
+Choose quartzite for a refined, marble-like aesthetic, top-tier hardness, and a high-end look, accepting the premium price.
+Both are excellent natural stones that will serve you for decades; the right answer comes down to the look you want and your budget.
 Explore all options in our materials comparison guide.

 Frequently asked questions